zabszk/CSharp-SMTP-Server/README.md

 * RFC 8463 (A New Cryptographic Signature Method for DomainKeys Identified Mail (DKIM))

 # 3rd party services and libraries usage
-* This library by default uses Cloudflare Public DNS Servers (1.1.1.1) to perform SPF and DMARC validation.
-IP address of the DNS server can be changed or both validations can be disabled using ServerOptions class.
+* This library by default uses Cloudflare Public DNS Servers (1.1.1.1) to perform SPF, DKIM and DMARC mail authentication.
+IP address of the DNS server can be changed or all validations can be disabled in the ServerOptions class.
 * This library by default downloads Public Suffix List managed by Mozilla Foundation from GitHub.
 The list is licensed under Mozilla Public License v.
 2.0.
-The download URL can be changed in ServerOptions class.
-The list is NOT downloaded if DnsServerEndpoint is set to null in ServerOptions class.
+The download URL can be changed in the ServerOptions class.
+If you wish, you can disable automatic download of the list and load the list manually (eg. from a file distributed with your software).
+The list is NOT downloaded if DMARC is turned off in the server options.
 * This library uses [MimeKit](https://github.com/jstedfast/MimeKit) library created by .NET Foundation and Contributors and licensed under [The MIT License](https://raw.githubusercontent.com/jstedfast/MimeKit/master/LICENSE).

 # Basic usage